 I attribute the two shots touching each other to the fact that I pulled the trigger faster than the pain receptors in my brain could form an open revolt.
 The fourth and fifth shots tell the tale; aiming for “NO” one bullet was an inadvertent Mozambique, the last a lawsuit waiting to happen.

-Assuming I could move and shoot during an adrenaline dump — which is like assuming I could hold an intelligent conversation with Orin Julie after my fourth vodka — I would feel confident firing .38’s out of the Model 360, in either double or single-action, at a target five to ten yards away.
+Assuming I could move and shoot during an adrenaline dump — which is like assuming I could hold an intelligent conversation with Orin Julie after my fourth vodka — I would feel confident firing .38s out of the new Model 360, in either double- or single-action, at a target five to 10 yards away.

-The Model 360 combines a black Scandium alloy frame, a color-matched unfluted stainless five-round steel cylinder and flat dark earth “combat grips.”
-The result: a snub-nosed Smith with uncharacteristic gravitas.
+The S&W Model 360 combines a black Scandium alloy frame, a color-matched corrosion-resistant unfluted cylinder (stainless five-round) and flat dark earth “combat grips.”
+The result: A snub-nosed Smith with uncharacteristic gravitas.
 It’s the kind of gun that says “gun” when you brandish it.
 Which is a good thing, not a bad thing.